Fine-grained Few-shot Recognition by Deep Object Parsing: Introduction

 Inferring part locations based on part-specific dictionaries is a low complexity task, and is analogous to the problem of detection of signals in noise in radar applications~\cite{van2004detection}, a problem solved by matching the received signal against a known dictionary of transmitted signals.

 {\bf Challenges.} Nevertheless, our situation is somewhat more challenging.
-Unlike the radar situation, we do not a priori have a dictionary, and to learn one, we are only provided class-level annotations by way of supervision.
+Unlike the radar situation, we do not a-priori have a dictionary, and to learn one, we are only provided class-level annotations by way of supervision.
 In addition, we require that these learnt dictionaries are compact (because we must be able to reliably parse any input), and yet sufficiently expressive to account for diversity of visual traits found in different objects and classes.

 {\it Multi-Scale Dictionaries.} Variation in pose and orientation lead to different appearances by perspective projections, which means there is variation in the scale and size of visual characteristics of parts.
-To overcome this issue we train dictionaries at multiple scales, which leads us to a parsing scheme that parses input instances at multiple scales.
-Also, in matching parts across images, we down-weight the matching if there is either a mismatch in part features or the scale of the dictionary (see Fig. \ref{fig:motivation} (b)).
+To overcome this issue we train dictionaries at multiple scales, which leads us to a parsing scheme that parses input instances at multiple scales (see Fig. \ref{fig:motivation} (b)).

-{\it Test-Time Inference.} At test-time we must infer multiple parts, where the part locations must satisfy relative geometric constraints.
-Additionally, few-shot instances even within the same class exhibit significant variations in pose, orientation and size, which in turn induce variations in parsed outputs.
-To mitigate their effects we propose a novel instance-dependent re-weighting method for fusing instances based on their goodness-of-fit to the dictionary.
+{\it Goodness of fit.} Besides part sizes, few-shot instances even within the same class may exhibit significant variations in poses, which can in-turn induce variations in parsed outputs.
+To mitigate their effects we propose a novel instance-dependent re-weighting method, for comparison, based on goodness-of-fit to the dictionary.

 \if0 {\it Heteroscedasticity.} To account for the variations, we develop a novel re-weighting method for fusing instances.
 For each part, we model each shared dictionary element across different instances as independent but heteroscedastic Gaussian random variables, and develop a fusion algorithm that optimally fuses information.
 The resulting fused output is able to mitigate various visual distortions, and results in competitive performance relative to state-of-the-art. \fi